Commercial Director, Cementitious Building Product Manufacturer

 Manufacturing numerous cementitious based products for the construction market; to include specification, retail, housing developer, and merchant, Collingwood had already successfully partnered the wider Group, which includes household brands from within the building materials industry, in headhunting two previous directors.
 As a group they are market leaders across several subsectors within building products.

-Collingwood had already successfully partnered the wider Group, which includes household brands from within the building materials industry, in headhunting two previous directors.
+Collingwood Executive Search had already successfully partnered the wider Group, which includes household brands from within the building materials industry, in headhunting two previous directors.
 As a group they are market leaders across several subsectors within building products.

 The individual business manufacturers numerous cementitious based products for the construction market; to include specification, retail, housing developer, and merchant.